expede/expede/README.md

 ## 🗣🗺 Conference Talks

-I'm a frequent keynote speaker (talks [here](https://noti.st/expede)), often on the topics of the future of programming, and models of computation.
+I gives conference talks (slides [here](https://noti.st/expede)), often on the topics of functional programming, the future of programming, and models of computation.

 ## 🧑‍💻👩‍💻👨‍💻 Tech Community